Animated, waving, US Flag

 On the bottom right is the home-made power supply for the C64 and the supply for the CMD drive.

 The open binder is the C*Base 3.0 manual.
-I still have my old BBS stored in the HD, and I wanted to bring it up so that I could look through it and reminisce a little! :) I also plan to transfer most of it to the PC, so that an old friend who MET HIS WIFE on my BBS can look through it and share some memories with her. :)
+All of my old BBS is still stored in the HD.
+I wanted to bring it up so that I could look through it and reminisce a little! :) I also transferred some of it to the WWW, so that an old friend who MET HIS WIFE on my BBS could look through it and share some memories with her. :) (Both of them have since passed away.)

 NOTE ABOUT MODEM MOVIES!
-I was just e-mailed a link to a PC-based ASCII MOVIE! :) This isn't as fancy as the Commie with nice graphics and color, but it is an AMAZING accomplishment!
+A while ago, I was e-mailed a link to a PC-based ASCII MOVIE! :) This isn't as fancy as the Commie with nice graphics and color, but it is an AMAZING accomplishment!
 Check it out!
-You'll be glad you did! :)
+You'll be glad you did! :) (It takes quite a while to play out!!)

 telnet (not ssh) to towel.blinkenlights.nl